Rye123/50041-distributed-systems-hw/hw1/q1/part2/README.md

 go run main.go
 ```

-To safely exit, press `ENTER`.
+**To safely exit, press `ENTER`**.
 This would also trigger every registered client to print out the **total order of the received messages**.
 - In other words, every client should have the same order of messages (excluding the messages they themselves sent).
 - This total order is determined by the logical clock timestamp of each message and the source ID of each message.
+- If `CTRL-C` is used, this may not actually print out the total order.

 ### Organisation
 The code is largely the same as in Part 1.